What is a Fiat Currency & Fiat Money: Is it better than gold?

 Many compare cryptos to government-issued money, but the two are surely different in many ways.
 Some of their differences are:

 - Fiat cash is centralized, while cryptos are not.
-This means that the government has full control over the former, with the latter have insufficient supervision and control from anyone.
+This means that the government has full control over the former, while the latter have insufficient supervision and control from anyone.
 The blockchain is there to display all the transactions anyone has made over it.

 - The controller of fiat, like the government, can easily pump more money into the circulation when necessary.
 On the other hand, cryptocurrencies have a limited number that even its developers couldn’t make more on demand.